yuenmichelle1/test-use-the-docs/index.md

     * Response keys are different
         * [https://eras.zooniverse.org](https://eras.zooniverse.org) Response Example:
         * [https://stats.zooniverse.org](https://stats.zooniverse.org) Response Example:

-## Querying Comment Counts

-We also allow querying comment counts without Authentication (i.e. No Authorization Header within your request).

-With comment counts you can also filter your count query by the following parameters:

-* project_id/s
-    * can search by multiple project_ids when entering a `,` separated string of ids
-    * eg. `?project_id=1,2,3,4`
-* user_id/s
-    * can search by multiple user_ids when entering a `,` separated string of ids
-    * eg. `?user_id=1,2,3,4`
-* Start_date
-    * Date Format must be in `YYYY-MM-DD`
-* End_date
-    * Date Format must be in `YYYY-MM-DD`
-* Period
-    * If this is a parameter, the response will include a `data` key which shows the breakdown of comment counts bucketed by your entered period.
-    * Allowable buckets are either:
-        * `day`
-        * `week`
-        * `month`
-        * `year`

-### Example: Querying Comment Counts

-If one was curious on how many total comments we currently have on the Zooniverse, you could query with the following:

-Response will look something like this:

-### Example: Querying Comment Counts By Project With Count 	Breakdown

-Similar to querying classification counts, our stats API allows querying comment counts by project.
-The following example shows how one would query for comment counts for a specific project (eg. project with id `1234`) broken down by month.

-Similar to `/classifications` endpoint, valid `period` buckets are either by `day`, `week`, `month`, `year`.

-Response:

 ## Querying Classification Counts By User (Authenticated)